Sedbergh, St Gregory's Chapel

 Attraction Type: Historic Church

-Location: On the A684 1 mile west of Sedbergh, about 250 metres west of the River Lune.
-Chapel is attached to a cottage.
+Location: On the A684, one mile west of Sedbergh, about 250 metres west of the River Lune.
+The chapel is attached to a cottage.

 Website: Sedbergh, St Gregory's Chapel